wp-plugins/loading-page/readme.txt

 * Improves the module for parsing the config.ini files of the loading screens.

+= 1.0.5 =

+* Prevents to use the loading screen when the website is accessed from search crawlers or spiders.

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =

-* Improves the module for parsing the config.ini files of the loading screens.
+* Prevents to use the loading screen when the website is accessed from search crawlers or spiders.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support